Updated March 20, 2023

 - RAid 5 is designed as a storage server where storage efficiency is high.
 Raid 10 is used for production and hosting servers.

-- Performance and data security is high in Raid 10 when we compare it with Raid 5.
+- Performance and data security are high in Raid 10 when we compare it with Raid 5.
 Secure data makes users check Raid 10 often.

 - When more databases are there, it is better to use Raid 10.
 In Raid 5, parity creates data blocks for missing data blocks and databases are not used often.

-- Raid 1 is the choice for high-end level of applications whereas Raid 5 is considered for medium level of applications.
+- Raid 1 is the choice for the high-end level of applications, whereas Raid 5 is considered for a medium level of applications.